Jods-GH/.github/profile/README.md

 This is the Org i'm using to host my own Repositories.

 I'm Jods and have been a Gaming enthusiast for more then a decade.
-Currently I'm studying applied Informatics and doing WoW-Ui Stuff and Ark modding in my spare time.
+Currently I'm getting my Master in Informatics and doing WoW-Ui Stuff and Ark modding in my spare time.